No Products in the Cart

 Ever noticed a towel over a chef’s shoulder or tucked in a cover?
 It’s a flour sack towel!
 There are many ways flour sack towels can be utilized in the kitchen.
 You can use them to cover loaves of bread and other baked items to keep them warm, getting dried out organic products, keep greens and salad items moist and fresh, and strain homemade jellies and yogurt cheese.
 Also, as there are no colors or dyes connected to flour sack towels, they are indeed safe to use around food.

 Who doesn’t like to craft beautiful little pieces for themselves and their loved ones?
-Knitting and embroidery are some of the most popular age old crafts, and they help you kill time and maintain focus on something you would enjoy.
-Just imagine crafting on a material having a fine and smooth texture, closer weave, and fully hemmed - sounds great, right!
-And yeah,100% cotton flour sack towel comes with all these features and is an excellent base for hand-embroidered works.
+Knitting and embroidery are some of the most popular age-old crafts, and they help you kill time and maintain focus on something you would enjoy.
+Just imagine crafting on a material having a fine and smooth texture, closer weave, and fully hemmed - sounds great, right?
+And yeah, pure cotton flour sacks come with all these features and are an excellent base for hand-embroidered works.

 100% cotton flour sack towels are an ideal alternative to diapers.
-This is because they are super absorbent, delicate to touch, solid, permeable, and don’t hold scents or stains.
+This is because they are extra absorbent, delicate to the touch, solid, permeable, and don’t hold scents or stains.
 Flour sack towels are also an incredible choice for nursing or burping materials.